Scale, Scope, and End of Berlin's Africa as Spatial Order and Spatial Format &

 |Location||SFB 1199 | Strohsackpassage | Nikolaistraße 6-10 | 5th Floor | 04109 Leipzig|

-Prof. Dr. Dmitri van den Bersselaar (Institute of African Studies, Leipzig U, Germany)
+Prof. Dr. Dmitri van den Bersselaar (SFB 1199 & Institute of African Studies, Leipzig University, Germany)

 Dmitri van den Bersselaar is a social and cultural historian with an interest in economic history and professor at the institute of African studies of the Leipzig University.
 He specialised in coastal West Africa, specifically Ghana and Nigeria during the 19th and 20th centuries and works on African responses to – and involvement in – colonialism, missionary enterprise, trading and business.
 Currently, he researches the impact of multinational business on local African cultures of work and labour.
 Dmitri van den Bersselaar holds a PhD in Social Science from the Leiden University.
 Before joining the Leipzig University, he held academic positions at the Leiden University (1996-1999) and the University of Liverpool (1999-2017).